ekamperi/ekamperi.github.io/_posts/2020-12-01-mandelbrot-set-one-liner.md

 tags: ['complex numbers', 'functional programming', Mathematica, mathematics, programming]
 ---

+## The motivation
+Benoit Mandelbrot was a mathematician best known for the discovery of fractal geometry and the famous homonymous set.
+Mandelbrot was born in November 1924, and I was hoping to honor his birthday by writing a short post for the Mandelbrot set.
+However, I missed the date because I was working on my master thesis.
+Anyway, even though I am off by a few days, here you are.

 ## Definition
 Mandelbrot set is the set of all complex numbers $$c$$ that fulfill the following condition: